marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 ### Fun, Gameplay & Complexity

 A game needs to be fun, or else there is no point.
 And a couple of laggy squares moving around is clearly not fun.
+This seems trivial, but when you spend your time working on web apps, you don't spend a lot of time thinking about whether the app is fun or not.
+Making it efficient, fast and user friendly is complicated enought!

-I had to add some rules and gameplay elements to make it more feel like so mething you'd like to play, including:
+I added some rules and gameplay elements to make it feel more like something one would like to play, including:

 - Feedbacks when you get hit
 - Scoreboards during game